 It doesn't disappoint when you open it up, either.
 That iconic striped lining is back with the Heritage, and there's plenty of room inside for everything you need.
 A pocket for 15-inch laptops will keep your precious tech safe, too.

 Razer is as close as you can get to a household name when it comes to gaming tech, and they have a range of bags to go with that hard-earned reputation.
+Of course, you don't need the best Razer laptop to take advantage of their laptop backpacks.
 One of their most recent efforts is the Rogue, a backpack that comes in a variety of sizes to suit your needs (there are models for carrying 13", 15", and 17" laptops).

 Besides being rather handsome, the Rogue has everything you could want from the best laptop backpack: scratch-resistant padding, water resistance to keep your gear safe from the elements, a relatively affordable price, and plenty of space for all your kit.
 Basically, it strikes a good middle-ground between features and cost.

-Because of a "minimalist design… for an urban warrior", it's meant to have a tear-resistant exterior as well.
-Win win, right?
-That means it's perfect for everyday kicking about regardless of whether you're using it for uni, school, work, or travel.
+Because of a minimalist look "for an urban warrior", it's meant to have a tear-resistant exterior as well.
+Although we're not entirely sure what an 'urban warrior' is, it sounds cool.
+That makes this one perfect for everyday kicking about regardless of whether you're using it for uni, school, work, or travel.

 If you'd prefer to avoid the bulk of a full gaming backpack, the ASUS ROG Ranger Messenger Bag might be up your street.
 Lightweight and relatively inconspicuous, this satchel won't weigh you down or attract as much attention as some of the alternatives in this guide.